Policies and Procedures

 Direct Deposit or Payroll Deduction Forms

 You have a choice of having your work earnings electronically deposited into a checking or savings account, or applying it to your tuition.
 Since Carleton College does not issue paper paychecks, all students therefore must have a domestic U.S. checking or savings account for direct deposit of payroll earnings.
-Please enter checking or savings account information carefully on The HUB referencing either your check book or information provided by your financial institution.
+Please enter checking or savings account information carefully on The Hub's "Payroll Direct Deposit Bank Account" form referencing either your check book or information provided by your financial institution.
 This must be completed prior to the end of the first pay period during which you work on campus.
 If you do not complete this form, your earnings will default to you student tuition account.

 Disabilities That Interfere with Your Job